Youreka-Customer-Success/CSS/README.md

 ## Font Size

+### Set Base Font Size
-All font sizes in this section are set to be relative to the .slds class font-size.
-If you want to change everything proportionally, change just the font-size in the .slds class.
+All font sizes in the sections are set to be relative to this .slds class font-size.
+If you want to change everything proportionally, change just the font-size in the .slds class here.
 If you want to change font-sizes relative other ones, change the indvidual styles in the Set Relative Font Size section below.

-NOTE: The "em" unit of measure is proportional to the parent size.
-For example, if .slds has a font-size of 14px, a another class that has a size of 2em will have a font-size of 28px on the page (e.g. 2 x 14).

-### Set Proportional Font Size

 ```css
 .slds {